 In March, Francolini’s Italian Deli will open in Uptown.
-Tara Francolini, who has worked in New Orleans’s restaurant industry for years, is partnering with a local bakery to bring the kinds of Italian sandwiches she grew up eating to NOLA.
+Tara Francolini, who has worked in New Orleans’s restaurant industry for years, is partnering with a local bakery to bring the kinds of Italian sandwiches she grew up eating in New Jersey to NOLA.

 Steeg Law was privileged to assist Francolini’s, LLC in negotiating its lease for the new space on Tchoupitoulas Street.